Multi-view Deep Subspace Clustering Networks

 \section{Abstract}

-Multi-view subspace clustering aims to discover the inherent structure by fusing multi-view complementary information.
-Most existing methods first extract multiple types of hand-crafted features and then learn a joint affinity matrix for clustering.
-The disadvantage lies in two aspects: 1) Multi-view relations are not embedded into feature learning.
-2) The end-to-end learning manner of deep learning is not well used in multi-view clustering.
-To address the above issues, we propose a novel multi-view deep subspace clustering network (MvDSCN) by learning a multi-view self-representation matrix in an end-to-end manner.
-MvDSCN consists of two sub-networks, i.e., diversity network (Dnet) and universality network (Unet).
-A latent space is built upon deep convolutional auto-encoders and a self-representation matrix is learned in the latent space using a fully connected layer.
-Dnet learns view-specific self-representation matrices while Unet learns a common self-representation matrix for all views.
-To exploit the complementarity of multi-view representations, Hilbert Schmidt Independence Criterion (HSIC) is introduced as a diversity regularization, which can capture the non-linear and high-order inter-view relations.
-As different views share the same label space, the self-representation matrices of each view are aligned to the common one by a universality regularization.
-Experiments on both multi-feature and multi-modality learning validate the superiority of the proposed multi-view subspace clustering model.
+Multi-view subspace clustering aims to discover the inherent structure of data by fusing multiple views of complementary information.
+Most existing methods first extract multiple types of handcrafted features and then learn a joint affinity matrix for clustering.
+The disadvantage of this approach lies in two aspects: 1) multi-view relations are not embedded into feature learning, and 2) the end-to-end learning manner of deep learning is not suitable for multi-view clustering.
+Even when deep features have been extracted, it is a nontrivial problem to choose a proper backbone for clustering on different datasets.
+To address these issues, we propose the Multi-view Deep Subspace Clustering Networks (MvDSCN), which learns a multi-view self-representation matrix in an end-to-end manner.
+The MvDSCN consists of two sub-networks, \ie, a diversity network (Dnet) and a universality network (Unet).
+A latent space is built using deep convolutional autoencoders, and a self-representation matrix is learned in the latent space using a fully connected layer.
+Dnet learns view-specific self-representation matrices, whereas Unet learns a common self-representation matrix for all views.
+To exploit the complementarity of multi-view representations, the Hilbert--Schmidt independence criterion (HSIC) is introduced as a diversity regularizer that captures the nonlinear, high-order inter-view relations.
+Because different views share the same label space, the self-representation matrices of each view are aligned to the common one by universality regularization.
+The MvDSCN also unifies multiple backbones to boost clustering performance and avoid the need for model selection.
+Experiments demonstrate the superiority of the MvDSCN.